 Rare As One Project

 Rare disease is anything but rare.
 As many as 7,000 rare diseases affect 300 million people globally.
 The vast majority are not well understood, and less than 5 percent have approved treatments.
 Yet worldwide, patients are meeting these challenges head-on.
 The Rare As One project is committed to uniting these communities in their quest for cures.

 Meet the Rare As One Network

-We support more than two dozen patient-led organizations working to improve the lives of people affected by rare disease.
+We support patient-led organizations working to improve the lives of people affected by rare disease.
 Learn more about our grantees below.

 INADcure FoundationInfantile Neuroaxonal Dystrophy